erikfredner/cv/cv.md

 Supervised by Gavin Jones, Mark McGurl, Paula Moya, and Mark Algee-Hewitt

 ### Journal Articles
-“Average Americans: Hamlin Garland’s ‘Problem of Individual Life.’”\
+“Average Americans: Hamlin Garland’s ‘Problem of Individual Life’”\
 Under review at *Nineteenth-Century Literature*.

-"Counting on the *Norton Anthology of American Literature*."\
+"Counting on the *Norton Anthology of American Literature*"\
 Co-authored with Porter, J.D.\
 Revise and resubmit at *American Literature*.

 ### Edited Collections

-*Suspense: A Study in Digital Narratology.*\
+*Suspense: A Study in Digital Narratology*\
 Co-authored with Algee-Hewitt, Mark; Droge, Abigail; Eccles, Tasha; Frank, Morgan; Porter, J.D.; Shephard, Andrew; Walser, Hannah.\
 Preparing manuscript for submission.

-“The Novel as Data.”\
+“The Novel as Data”\
 Co-authored with Algee-Hewitt, Mark; Walser, Hannah.\
 *The Cambridge Companion to the Novel.* \hfill 2018

-“Organizing corpora at the Stanford Literary Lab: Balancing simplicity and flexibility in metadata management.”\
+“Organizing corpora at the Stanford Literary Lab."\
 Co-authored with McClure, David; Algee-Hewitt, Mark; Douris, Steele; Walser, Hannah.\
 *Proceedings of the Workshop on Challenges in the Management of Large Corpora and Big Data and Natural Language Processing*. \hfill 2017